MicrosoftDocs/azure-devops-docs/docs/boards/includes/work-item-types.md

 #### [CMMI process](#tab/cmmi-process)

-The following image shows the CMMI process backlog work item hierarchy:
+The following image shows the hierarchy for the CMMI process backlog work item:

 - Requirements and Tasks are used to track work.
 - Bugs track code defects.